 Fort Collins Utilities' rebate includes the purchase of the RECs associated with your system helping with compliance with the State of Colorado Renewable Energy Standard and the community's Energy Policy and CAP goals.
 Commercial rebates for systems greater than 20 kW may have their RECs retired on their behalf by the City of Fort Collins.

 The program is intended to provide year-round access to rebate funding for all eligible applicants.
 We may adjust the rebate amount per customer as needed to provide funding stability.

 Under some circumstances there are business or tax advantages to assign your rebate to your installer.
 Consult your solar contractor and/or tax accountant.

-Only new PV systems installed after January 2017 are eligible.
+Only newly installed PV systems are eligible.

 The cost of a solar PV system installation continues to decline.
 In 2018, the average cost for residential PV systems without battery storage in Fort Collins was approximately $3.60/watt-DC.
 With an average system size of 6 kW-DC, that means the average system cost is approximately $21,800.

 At a national level, the average residential PV system installed cost was at $2.89/watt-DC at the end of Q2 2018, according to Wood Mackenzie, Ltd. / SEIA U.S. Solar Market Insight.

 When considering competitive bids from solar contractors, keep in mind that a variety of factors can drive higher costs, including multiple sub-arrays that may be installed on multiple roof surfaces, premium solar panels, or other premium equipment in the system.

 We encourage citizens to check the Better Business Bureau and solicit competitive bids from at least 3 contractors.

 Average Cost ($/Watt)